AEADataEditor/aea-de-guidance/Requested_information_data.md

 The author may also be the data provider, for instance, because the author conducted the survey used in the article.
 However, in many cases, the data provider may not be a data archive (see  [Requested_information_hosting](Requested_information_hosting.md)).

 #### Practical guidance: data provider and data archives
-If the data provider is not an archive (i.e., the data persistence is insufficient, and might go away), you should investigate depositing the data at a data archive.
+If the data provider is not an archive (i.e., the data persistence is insufficient, and data might go away), you should investigate depositing the data at a data archive.

 ### Planning Ahead